Divyanshgarg-04/PortfolioNext/README.md

 2. Customize the content:

 - Open the `data` directory and update the `projects.js`, `skills.js`, `experiences.js`, and `contact.js` files with your own information.
 Follow the provided format and instructions.
+You can add link to your blog.

 - Replace the `profile.jpg` file in the `public` directory with your own profile picture.
 Make sure to maintain the same file name and format (JPEG or PNG).